Counties (Detached Parts) Act 1844: Immediate changes

 Muddle could be a factor in exclaves being left alone.
 Northamptonshire had eight small exclaves in the Huntingdonshire parish of Great Catworth, which were reported by the confused clerk of the peace of the latter county in 1825 as the county's enclaves when he had been asked to report on exclaves.
 The 1832 schedule listed them as exclaves of Huntingdonshire in Northamptonshire (back to front), and the 1844 Act ignored them.

 The wording of the Act was effective in dealing with exclaves wholly or mostly surrounded by a single other county, but not for examples with approximately equal borders of two other counties.
 For example, the Herefordshire exclave of Ffwddog bordered Monmouthshire and Brecknockshire, and was left alone.

 An exclave containing territories belonging to more than one parish was listed by the Act as separate legal cases under the parish names concerned, such as the Thorncombe exclave of Devon containing territory belonging to Axminster – this was one exclave, not two.

 Several border anomalies were addressed which were outside the Act's strict remit because they were not exclaves.
 Some salients were abolished, and one example of such a transfer (Oxenwood in Berkshire, surrounded mostly by Wiltshire) was challenged as erroneous and cancelled.
 Two boundary disputes, between Cornwall and Devon and Derbyshire and Cheshire, were resolved using the Act although no exclaves or salients were involved.
-Finally, there were a few strange cases involving divided parishes which were either errors or had ulterior motives, such as Studley in Berkshire transferred to Oxfordshire.
+Finally, there were a few strange cases involving divided parishes which were either errors or had ulterior motives, such as Studley in Buckinghamshire transferred to Oxfordshire.